gvwilson/thirdbit/src/fiction/makers-return/index.md

 She nodded at Violet.
 "Let's go."

+They were halfway back to the shuttle when something rumbled behind them.
+They spun around,
+and for a moment Sindy couldn't make sense of what she was seeing.
+The farmhouse was collapsing to one side, but no, that wasn't right, it was *tilting* as if someone or something had taken hold of one edge and was lifting it to look underneath.

-They were halfway back to the shuttle when Mouse said, "uh oh," and stuck the tip of its little arm in Sindy's nose.
+Mouse said, "uh oh" and stuck the tip of its little arm in Sindy's nose.
 She squawked and dropped it.
+"What are you doing?"

 "go go go be brave" it said,
-disappearing into the grass.
+turning back toward the farmhouse and disappearing into the grass.

 "Mouse!"
 Sindy cupped her hands around her mouth.